gabrieldain/mwc-actionstep-enhancements/README.md

 ## Multi-Select Resizer

 ### Description
-This script adds drag-and-drop resize functionality to multi-select elements and doubles their default height in ActionStep.
+This script adds drag-and-drop resize functionality to multi-select elements and doubles their default height in Actionstep.

 ### Features
 - Allows multi-select elements to be resized via a draggable corner.
 - Doubles the default height of multi-select elements to improve readability.

 ### Usage
-1. Navigate to a form with multi-select elements in ActionStep.
+1. Navigate to a form with multi-select elements in Actionstep.
 2. Drag the corner of a multi-select element to resize it.